 5. Old Accessories: How many times have you passed over that glitzy necklace, giant-brimmed hat, or bold sunglasses that you keep telling yourself you'll wear one day?
 Probably a lot.
 That's your cue to say goodbye to these items.
 Bundle them up and give them to a young lady who may enjoy them for dress-up purposes, or drop them off at a donation center and allow someone else to get true enjoyment from them.

-6. That Clutter-Holding Chair: The clutter chair is so infamous that it should be on the FBI’s most wanted list.
-Getting rid of it means that means you’ll no longer have a place to throw your unorganized pile of half-clean clothing.
+6. That Clutter-Holding Chair: The clutter chair is so infamous that it should be on the FBI's most wanted list.
+Getting rid of it means that means you'll no longer have a place to throw your unorganized pile of half-clean clothing.
 Instead, invest in a stylish ladder where you can neatly hang half-worn clothing or lay out outfits for the day ahead.
-If you are a chair addict, take the chair (or rack, or table) out of your room and tell that habit to take a hike.
+If you're not sure you can break the pile habit, tell it to take a hike and place the chair (or rack, or table) outside your room.

-If you’re looking for more cleaning tips and tricks, tune in next week for a new video on my Spring into Clean series.
-And be sure to check out the Clean My Space Youtube and my recently published book, Clean My Space.
+If you're looking for more cleaning tips and tricks, tune in next week for a new video on Melissa Maker's Spring into Clean series.
+And be sure to check out her Clean My Space Youtube and her book, Clean My Space.